Parupalli Kashyap

-Parupalli Kashyap (born 8 September 1986) is an Indian badminton player.
-A former World No.6, he trains at Gopichand Badminton Academy.
-He was awarded the Arjuna Award by the Government of India in 2012.
+Parupalli Kashyap (born 8 September 1986) is an Indian former badminton player who has represented India at the Olympics, World Championships, Commonwealth Games, Asian Games and other major international tournaments.
+He is best known for reaching the quarterfinals at the 2012 London Olympics, becoming the first Indian male shuttler to achieve this feat.
+A former World No. 6, he is now a coach at the Gopichand Badminton Academy.
+Kashyap announced his retirement from professional badminton in 2024.

-He created history by reaching the quarter-finals of men's singles at the 2012 London Olympics, being the first male player from India to do so.
-At the 2014 Glasgow Commonwealth Games, he won the gold medal in men's singles.
-Kashyap was the Icon Player for the Indian Badminton League team, Banga Beats in the 2013 edition.

-He married fellow badminton player, Saina Nehwal in a private ceremony on 14 December 2018.

-Early life (1997–2004)
+Early life

 Born to Uday Shankar and Subhadra of Guntur, as an 11-year-old, Kashyap Parupalli first enrolled with a training camp conducted by S. M. Arif in Hyderabad, India.
 Because his father had a transferable job, their family kept moving frequently.
 While in Bangalore, he joined the Padukone Academy.
 In 2004, they moved back to Hyderabad.
 Soon after, Kashyap was diagnosed with asthma after a few medical tests.
 Kashyap felt that his stay in Bangalore during 2000–03 might have aggravated the condition.
 Though the diagnosis came as a shock to him and he thought that his playing career was finished, he put in a lot of effort with determination to overcome the problem.
 Using appropriate medication, his condition began to improve dramatically.
 He continued his training at the Gopichand Academy under Pullela Gopichand, a former All England Open champion.

-Professional career
+Education

+His early education was at Loyola High School, Secunderabad, a city known for breeding both tech talent and sporting prodigies.
+But unlike many sportspersons who forgo formal education early on, Kashyap took a different route.
+He went on to pursue a degree in Computer Science from the University of Petroleum and Energy Studies (UPES), Dehradun.

+Personal life

+He married Indian badminton player, Saina Nehwal in a private ceremony on 14 December 2018.
+Parupalli Kashyap and Saina Nehwal announced their separation in July 2025.
+However, on 2 August 2025, Nehwal shared on Instagram that the couple was "trying again" and working on their relationship.